Sport in Scotland: Skiing

 The Scottish Highlands are one of the few parts of the United Kingdom to have a number of ski resorts.

 Aviemore is a centre for the sport in the Cairngorms.
 There are also other resorts such as Aonach Mòr, and slopes at Glencoe Ski area and Glenshee Ski Centre.
 The Midlothian Snowsports Centre near Edinburgh, known locally as "Hillend", is the largest dry ski slope in Europe.

 Speedway

 Scotland currently has two Motorcycle Speedway teams racing in the SGB Championship, Glasgow Tigers and Edinburgh Monarchs.

 Swimming

 The governing body is the Scottish Amateur Swimming Association.
 Most major urban centres and medium-sized towns have a swimming pool.
-Sea swimming does take place, but the low water temperature around Scotland tends to mean it is not particularly popular any more.
+Sea wild swimming has regained popularity after COVID pandemic in 2021.

 Sub aqua

-Underwater Hockey
+Underwater hockey

-Underwater Hockey is a growing sport in Scotland.
-The nation has 8 clubs registered with the British Octopush Association and regular sees native born players compete for Great Britain.
+Underwater hockey is a growing sport in Scotland.
+The nation has eight clubs registered with the British Octopush Association and regular sees native born players compete for Great Britain.
+Scottish underwater hockey overseas regional development within Scotland as well as the Scottish national team, but (like all home nations) the national side is rarely used in favour of the Great Britain team.